Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 Theorem V: Consciousness is a special kind of reentrant signaling state.

 Information-wise, because any signaling state of a neural process is the information existing in that neural process, basically, consciousness is just a special kind of information existing in the consciousness neural process.
 This information describes conscious awareness and experiences of some things (which include the awareness of what phenomenal characteristics of those things are like) and conscious awareness and experiences of the former conscious awareness and experiences.
-Therefore, when the consciousness neural process reads this information by the process of reentering this information in its process, conscious awareness and experiences of those things (which include the awareness of what phenomenal characteristics of those things are like) and conscious awareness and experiences of the former conscious awareness and experiences naturally and inevitably occur in that neural process.
+Therefore, when the consciousness neural process reads this information by the process of reentering this information in its process, conscious awareness and experiences of those things (which include the awareness of what phenomenal characteristics of those things are like) and conscious awareness and experiences of the former conscious awareness and experiences naturally and inevitably occur in it.

 6.4.
 Effects of consciousness